 Lita's first two solo albums (Out for Blood in '83 and '84's Dancin' On the Edge) came and went without much notice outside of the die-hard headbanger community.
-After signing a new record deal and a new management contract with Sharon Osbourne (wife of Ozzy), Lita revamped her "one of the boys" denim and leather image via a series of slick, glamorous music videos which emphasized her, ahem, "natural attributes," and turned her music in a more commercialized direction.
-The timing was perfect for such a change, as her third solo album Lita was released at the height of the "hair metal" boom.
+After signing a new record deal and a new management contract with Sharon Osbourne (wife of Ozzy), Lita revamped her "one of the boys" denim and leather image with a series of slick, glamorous music videos which emphasized her, ahem, "natural attributes," and turned her music in a more commercial direction.
+The timing was perfect, and her third solo album Lita was released at the height of the "hair metal" boom.
 Lita quickly struck platinum thanks to the hit singles "Kiss Me Deadly" and "Close My Eyes Forever" (a duet with Ozzy Osbourne, which hit #8 in the U.S.).

 Two follow up albums failed to equal Lita's success and when the grunge rock revolution came along in the early '90s, Ford stepped aside in order to raise a family.
 The Dreamland/RCA label capped off Lita's big-haired, big '80s era nicely with 1992's The Best of Lita Ford career retrospective.